If you're

 control.

-The UHJ decoder board, amb02 accepts 'stereo' UHJ sources and
+instrument.
+The UHJ decoder board, amb02 accepts 'stereo' UHJ

-converts them to B format.
-The B format decoder board, amb01
+sources and converts them to B format.
+The B format decoder

-generates the audio signals for each speaker from the B format
+board, amb01 generates the audio signals for each speaker from

-signal.
-This B format input signal can come either from the UHJ
+the B format signal.
+This B format input signal can come either

-decoder or from a separate B format source.
-The stereo UHJ
+from the UHJ decoder or from a separate B format source.
+The

-signal enters on two domestic phono sockets.
-The decoded B
+stereo UHJ signal enters on two domestic phono sockets.
+The

-format output is on a 5 pin male XLR which conforms to the pin
+decoded B format output is on a 5 pin male XLR which conforms to

-assignment used on the historic Audio and Design Ambisonic
+the pin assignment used on the historic Audio and Design

-units.
-The B format input to the B format decoder is a female
+Ambisonic units.
+The B format input to the B format decoder is a

-5-pin XLR.
-Finally, the outputs to the amplifiers are once more
+female 5-pin XLR.
+Finally, the outputs to the amplifiers are

 horizontal surround.
 The Z signal is ignored.
 The Texas TL074